IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/actors.md

 "Small and medium-sized enterprise" OR
 "Stockholder" OR
 "Supplier" OR
-"Trade association" OR
-"Trade organization" OR
-"Trade union" OR
-"Vendor" OR
+"Vendor"
-"Worker"

 # Scientific community

 "Academia" OR
 "Citizen Science Initiative" OR
-"Expert" OR
 "Grant-Making Body" OR
 "Government Research Agency" OR
 "International Research Collaboration" OR
 "Nonprofit Research Organization" OR
+"Research and Development" OR
-"Private Research and Development Laboratory" OR "Professional" OR
+"Professional" OR
 "Professional School" OR
-"R&D" OR
 "Research Center" OR
 "Research Institute" OR
 "Research Professional" OR
-"Science Communication and Outreach Organization" OR "Scientific Institution" OR
+"Scientific Institution" OR
 "Scientific Journal" OR
 "Scientific Publication" OR